NOTICE: NOTIFICATION — DATE

 • Writers in residence

-• The Spalding School of Professional and Creative Writing’s residencies (as mentioned below)
+• The Spalding School of Professional and Creative Writing’s residencies (as mentioned above)

 • Writing workshops